trevor-m/tensorflow-bicubic-downsample/README.md

 tf.image.resize_images has aliasing when downsampling and does not have gradients for bicubic mode.
 This implementation fixes those problems.

 # Example
 These images have been downsample by a factor of 4 from the original.
+The results from this code matches the scipy.misc.imresize results exactly.

 tf.images.resize_images | This code | scipy.misc.imresize | Original
 --- | --- | --- | ---